nidhi6197/Telcom_Customer_Churn/README.md

 # Telco Customer Churn Project
 "Predict behavior to retain customers.
 Analyze all relevant customer data and develop focused customer retention programs."
-[IBM Sample Data Sets]
 ## Introduction
 This is one of the Kaggle Datasets https://www.kaggle.com/blastchar/telco-customer-churn.
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
 The data set includes information about: